Why the Holidays Aren’t the Best Time to Have Family Money Talks

-Timing is really important when it comes to talking to your parents about their finances.
-The holidays might seem like the perfect opportunity to have these conversations because you, your siblings and parents will be together in one place (that is, when there’s not a pandemic making gatherings a challenge).
+Timing is really important when it comes to talking to your adult children about your finances.
+The holidays might seem like the perfect opportunity to have these conversations because you and your children will be together in one place.
 You’ll be celebrating, and everyone will be relaxed.
 Perfect time for a family money talk, right?

 Wrong.
-A holiday meal is not the ideal time to talk to your parents about their finances.
+A holiday meal is not the ideal time to have family money talks.
 Your efforts to discuss what could be an awkward topic could easily backfire.
-So before you say, “Mom and Dad, pass the turkey and let’s talk about your will,” consider the cons of trying to start this conversation during the holidays.
+So before you say, “Kids, pass the turkey and let’s talk about my estate plan,” consider the cons of trying to start this conversation during the holidays.

 3 reasons not to mix money talks with holiday meals

 To be clear, it is imperative to have family money talks.
-The sooner you can gather details about your parents’ finances, the more prepared you’ll be if an emergency pops up and you have to help them with money matters.
+The sooner you can share details about your finances, the more prepared you and your adult children will be if an emergency pops up and they have to help you with money matters.
 However, there are three key reasons why it’s better to wait until after the holiday meal to—forgive the pun—talk turkey.

 Holiday gatherings can be stressful.
 Talking about money also can be stressful.
 So if your family’s holidays look more like a scene out of “National Lampoon’s Christmas Vacation” than a Norman Rockwell painting, the last thing you want to do is start talking about money to turn up the tension.